Plessey: Post World War II

 With the end of the war the company's orders dropped from £5 million in 1944/5 to £263,000 in 1946 and the workforce fell to less than 6,000.
 Radio and television sales were the main area of activity until the renewed demand for defence products with the onset of the Korean War.
 From a turnover of £5 million in 1949/50, there was an increase to £32 million in 1959/60.

 In 1951, the Electronics Division was started by Michael Clark.
 By 1955, this had expanded to become the Electronics and Equipment Group with 5,000 staff.
 The following year the Roke Manor research facility was set up under the direction of H. J. Finden near Romsey, Hampshire.
 Plessey produced an early integrated circuit model in 1957, before the patents of Jack St. Clair Kilby of Texas Instruments and Robert Noyce of Fairchild.
 In the 1960s the Group continued to expand, setting up facilities at places such as West Leigh (Havant, Hampshire) and Templecombe, Somerset.

 In 1961 Plessey merged with Ericsson Telephones and Automatic Telephone Manufacturing Company of Liverpool, to become Britain's largest manufacturer of telecommunications equipment, including the majority of the country's crossbar switches.
 Alongside the Telecommunications Division, three other businesses were set up: Plessey Avionics and Communications, Plessey Radar and Plessey Marine.
+In 1967 or 1968, English Electric was subject to a takeover bid by Plessey, but chose instead to accept an offer from GEC.
 In 1970, the Command and Control unit was set up at Christchurch, Dorset, which became the centre of the Plessey Defence Systems business.
 In 1979, a major subsidiary was set up, Plessey Electronic Systems, which incorporated the three businesses and by 1986 achieved sales of over £500 million and employed 15,000.

 Plessey were partners in the development of the Atlas Computer in 1962 and in the development of digital telephone systems, including System X, from the late 1970s.
 In 1988, Plessey's Telecommunications Division merged with that of GEC to become GEC Plessey Telecommunications.
 Plessey Naval Systems was formed in 1986 by the merger of Plessey Marine with Plessey Displays, which had been part of Plessey Radar.
+Plessey were among the first firms to use computers.
+Their Training Department developed an interactive management game (PITDEX) using TeleType printer/keyboards to link to LEASCO computers in the United States via standard telephones and acoustic couplers.